St John Evangelist’s Day. Divine Service at 9.15.

 NON-PAYMENT OF POOR RATES.—Henry Hirons, farmer, Sibford, was charged by James Coles with non-payment of poor-rates amounting to £6 6s.
 11d.
 Defendant pleaded guilty and said he was over-rated more than £50. ‘l’he Clerk—But you are assessed.
 Defendant—It was brought before the Assessment Committee three years ago, and was lowered.
 I only took to the farm last Michaelmas.
 Mr. Tawney—You must go before the Assessment Committee again.
 Defendant—It has been before them once and passed, I am willing to pay anything that is fair and right.
 Mr. Cobb—We have nothing to do with that here.
 Yon have come to the wrong Court.
 Defendant—I don’t object to pay, but I should like to know what is right.
 Mr. Tawney—If you object to the rate, you most appeal to the Assessment Committee.
 If they refuse to alter it, then you can appeal to this Court in a special way.
 Defendant paid the rate.

-This is the last entry in volume 1 of the diaries.
+This is the last entry in book 3 of the diaries.
 The next few entries in 1880 and 1881 are those transcribed by Leslie Baily for his research.
-Our transcriptions resume with volume 2 on 26 October 1881 – in Florence.
+Our transcriptions resume with book 4 on 26 October 1881 – in Florence.